The 7 Habits of Highly Effective People: Begin with the end in mind

 Now you are trying to emulate their goals and their lifestyle.
 But is that something YOU really want?

-People often find themselves achieving empty victories, at the expense of things that matter most.
+People often find themselves achieving empty victories at the expense of things that matter most.

-Few people would say at their deathbed that they missed not having a bigger home or a more expensive car, but many regret the time they did not spend with their kids or parents.
+Few people would say at their deathbed that they regret not having a bigger home or a more expensive car, but many regret the time they did not spend with their kids or parents.

 We lose track of the most important things in life, as we are surrounded by materialism and consumption everywhere we go.

 So the first task is to find your definition of success.
-Perhaps money, titles, cars do not really matter to you.
+Perhaps money, titles, and cars do not really matter to you.

 What are the values and principles you believe in?